 Sexting is the sharing of nude or sexually suggestive photos by electronic means, whether through texting, messaging, emailing, or posting on social media sites.
-The word sexting is a portmanteau word, a combination of the words "sex" and "text."
-With the rise in the use of smart devices, sexting has become a phenomenon among both adults and teens.
+Between consenting adults, sexting is generally legal.
+But sexting with a minor or sexting images of a minor can result in criminal consequences.

-Over the past few years, several states have enacted laws targeting teen sexting.
+Because teen sexting tends to get caught up in these harsh laws, some states have enacted laws that specifically address teen sexting.
 Generally, these laws give children who engage in sexting a break so that they are not convicted and punished for serious sex offenses.
-Some states have enacted teen sexting defenses to child pornography laws; others have made sexting a separate, less serious offense; and some have established diversion programs to pull kids out of the criminal justice system and into educational programs.
-More states are expected to enact similar legislation in the next few years.
+Some states did this by providing teen sexting defenses to child pornography laws.
+Others have made teen sexting a separate, less serious offense or created diversion programs to pull kids out of the criminal justice system and into educational programs.

 If you or your child is charged with a crime as a result of sexting, you should talk to a local criminal defense attorney.
 An attorney can explain the laws in your state and how the case is likely to fare in court.
 An experienced criminal defense attorney can provide you with appropriate legal advice and inform you of the potential consequences, including whether juvenile defendants may be required to register as sex offenders, and whether there are alternatives to formal adult court, such as handling the matter in the juvenile court system.
 Talking to a lawyer is the best way to protect your rights.